Leadership development

 Standard programs use validated assessment tools and established frameworks.

-Highly tailored programs involving custom organizational diagnostics, multi-stakeholder alignment work, or executive team facilitation cost more because they require additional senior coach time during scoping and delivery.
+Highly tailored programs involving custom organizational diagnostics or executive team facilitation cost more because they require additional senior coach time during scoping and delivery.

 Geography

-Coaching rates in major US cities such as New York, San Francisco, and Washington D.C. run approximately 20 to 30 percent higher than in smaller markets (Leaders ADAPT, 2025).
+Coaching rates in major US cities run approximately 20 to 30 percent higher than in smaller markets (Leaders ADAPT, 2025).

-Remote coaching has narrowed this gap but has not eliminated it at the premium end of the market.
+Remote coaching has narrowed this gap but hasn’t eliminated it at the premium end of the market.

-Pricing happens through direct conversations about the leader’s role, the organizational goals, and the expected program outcomes.
+Pricing happens through direct conversation about the leader’s role, organizational goals, and expected outcomes.

-Plan to discuss those specifics before receiving a fee proposal rather than expecting a published price list.
+Plan to discuss those specifics before expecting a fee proposal.

 How much do companies budget for executive coaching?

-Organizations typically allocate between $10,000 and $50,000 per executive annually for coaching, with larger enterprises investing more for senior leadership tiers (ICF, 2023).
+Organizations typically allocate $10,000 to $50,000 per executive annually for coaching, with larger enterprises investing more for senior leadership tiers.

-Most organizations fund executive coaching through learning and development budgets, with investment levels increasing with the seniority of the leader.
+Most fund executive coaching through learning and development budgets, with investment levels scaling with the seniority of the leader.

-When building a business case for coaching investment, HR leaders should account for three cost components separately:
+When building a business case, HR leaders should account for three cost components separately:

-- The cost of any diagnostic or assessment tools the coaching fee does not include.
+• The cost of any diagnostic or assessment tools not included in the coaching fee

-Planning for all three prevents budget surprises once the program is underway and gives senior stakeholders a complete picture of the total investment.
+Planning for all three prevents budget surprises and gives senior stakeholders a complete picture of the total investment.

-Research by the International Coaching Federation and PwC found that coaching produces a return of 3 to 7 times the initial investment for organizations (ICF/PwC, 2024).
+Research by the International Coaching Federation and PwC found that coaching produces a return of 3 to 7 times the initial investment for organizations (International Coaching Federation and PwC, 2024).

-The relevant question for HR leaders is not whether coaching delivers value but whether the right structure, level, and measurement are in place to realize it.
+The question for HR leaders isn’t whether coaching delivers value.
+It’s whether the right structure, level, and measurement are in place to realize it.

-The leadership development gap makes this calculation more acute with 82% of managers step into leadership positions without any formal training (Careerminds, 2025).
+82% of managers step into leadership positions without any formal training (Careerminds, Career Frameworks Report, 2025).

-When leaders at that stage carry real organizational responsibility, the absence of formal development creates business risk that compounds across every quarter it goes unaddressed.
+When leaders carrying real organizational responsibility have no structured development, that risk compounds across every quarter it goes unaddressed.

 Organizations that demonstrate the clearest ROI from coaching define outcomes before the program begins, set a baseline assessment at program start, and measure again at 90 and 180 days.

-Programs without this measurement structure deliver real value that HR cannot quantify and cannot defend in the next budget cycle.
+Programs without this structure deliver real value that HR can’t quantify or defend in the next budget cycle.

 What to ask before hiring an executive coach